1. Creating an EDI Partner

 - Specify a Partner Name for the trading partner.
 This is a user-friendly identifier to easily distinguish this partner from others in the system (e.g., “Walmart”).
 This name will be used throughout the system for identification purposes.

-- Specify the Partner AS2 ID that corresponds to the AS2 ID configured in the MFT Gateway Partner definition.
+- Partner AS2 ID (when AS2 is selected): This should correspond to the AS2 ID configured in the MFT Gateway AS2 Partner definition to establish the connection with the MFT Gateway.

 - Provide a Description for additional identifying information about the trading relationship.

-- GS Identifier: Used in the GS header to identify the partner in functional group communications.
+- GS Code: Used in the GS header to identify the partner in functional group communications.

 1.3 Authentication and Security Information